 The University of Southern California’s Center for Religion and Civic Culture (CRCC) will recruit 15 to 20 preachers from diverse backgrounds and different areas of greater Los Angeles to form a learning cohort focused on self-assessment, congregational needs, technology and media production for preaching, and preaching for impact.
 The pastors also will receive training and funding to develop and lead cohorts in their own geographic areas of southern California.
 CRCC will also host a series of public conversations on the “Craft of Preaching.”
 Grant awarded in 2022.

-The Upper New York Annual Conference of the United Methodist Church will offer peer learning cohorts for preachers, in which participants will take part in a series of renewal experiences to foster greater imagination among preachers, engage in workshops for peer-to-peer learning and feedback on preaching, and attend a culminating storytelling training retreat that will help equip them to enliven sermons through stories and reach new audiences.
+The Upper New York Annual Conference of the United Methodist Church will offer peer learning cohorts through a program called "Preachers: Rest.
+Work.
+Play."
+Here participants will take part in a series of renewal experiences to foster greater imagination among preachers, engage in workshops for peer-to-peer learning and feedback on preaching, and attend a culminating Storytelling Immersion Trip that will help equip them to enliven sermons through stories and reach new audiences.
 Grant awarded in 2023.

 Virginia Theological Seminary will organize congregational preaching seminars in which lay leaders will provide sermon feedback to clergy and also work collaboratively with them to develop sermons, help congregational lay leaders discern their own gifts for preaching, and assist preachers and congregations in using the arts to energize preaching.
 Programming will also include peer groups for preachers as well as local preaching festivals to showcase innovative and spiritually enriching approaches to preaching.
 Grant awarded in 2023.